Peleda23/-100DaysOfCode/r1-log.md

 **Today's Progress**: Finished videos about scopes in FEM(frontendmasters), objects on FCC.

 **Thoughts:**: Now i see more clearly whats happening in the code.
 Two hours left to watch Bianca course.
-Looking foward for another guys course.
+Looking forward for another guys course.
 Need to get JS certificate from FCC till new year.

 **Link(s)**: Nothing new.

+## Day 6: october 27, 2019(R1D06)

+**Today's Progress**: Few videos and few exercises.

+**Thoughts:**: Today sunday didn't have a lot time for learning.
+Not happy at all.

+**Link(s)**: